LeeMartin77/itwasnotamanual.com/README.md

 We'll store these in Dynamo, and serve them via a lambda API, with a pretty aggressive CF distribution in front of it.

 The site itself will be a React app

+### Planned sitemap:
+- `/`: Random prediction (reroll button to start, later make it the start of ranking)
+  - Ranking should be "Yes", "No", "Requote", "Report"
+  - When the user has ranked all predictions, replace Rank buttons with "Random" and "List"
+- `/predictions`: Ranked list of predictions
+- `/prediction/:url`: A single book/subject prediction
+- `/submit-prediction`: Interface to add a new prediction
+- `/books`: List of books by number of predictions
+- `/book/:url`: A single book with a list of it's predictions
+- `/subjects`: List of subjects by number of books containing them
+- `/subject/:url`: Single subject with list of books containing subject

 ### Ideas to add